fedehub/ExperimentalRoboticsAssignment2/_build/html/_sources/code_documentation/Oracle.rst.txt

 	* the field "key" could contain "-1", and also "value" could

-HOW TO check if the hint is valid
+How to check if the hint is valid
 ----------------------------------

-to check if a ID is the solution of the mystery, call the service */oracle_solution* of type *erl2/Oracle*.
+to check whether a specific ID is the solution of the mystery, call the service */oracle_solution* of type ``erl2/Oracle``.
 Here's the prototype of the service:

 .. code-block::